 There are also a number of public art works on display throughout the area, adding to the visual appeal of exploring this area.
 Highway 1 hugs the coastline, granting stunning views as you travel from place to place.

 Perched on the northern-most edge of the Sonoma County coastline, the town of Gualala has a thriving creative community, and hosts an annual Art in the Redwoods Festival each August.
 The Gualala Arts Center (46501 Gualala Road, Gualala, 707-884-1138) is a multi-million-dollar cultural facility that supports year-round programs of art, music, theater, and arts education.
+It hosts the annual Art in the Redwoods Festival, featuring local art from far and wide, on a weekend in August.

 Head about five miles south on Highway 1, and you'll find the non-denominational Sea Ranch Chapel, a tiny, whimsical building topped by a winged roof that seems ready to take flight.
 Teak doors lead to a serene and peaceful interior, with hand-carved redwood benches, free-form sculptures, a white plaster ceiling embedded with sea shells and seas urchins, and countless other artistic touches.